chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 ```
 vi /etc/systemd/system/postgres_exporter.service
 ```
 * Add the following lines of text into the file to configure exporter as a service.
-Update the ip address of local system in the following parameters as per your environment. web.listen-address=10.100.12.65:9101
+Update the ip address of postgres node in the following parameters as per your environment.
+web.listen-address=10.100.12.65:9101

 ```
 [Unit]